What does the Installer.exe file do?

-The installer.exe process is also known as Opera Installer or, as the case may be, Installation File and is a part of LookThisUp or, as the case may be, Bitdefender (Version 2012).
-This software is produced by adaware or, as the case may be, Opera Software (www.opera.com).
-An obsolete or defective version of installer.exe can cause problems for your computer that can range from slowness to error messages such as these:
+The Installer.exe process is also known as Opera Installer or, as the case may be, Installation File and is a part of Opera web browser or, as the case may be, Bitdefender (Version 2020, 2012).
+This software is produced by Opera Software (www.opera.com) or, as the case may be, Bitdefender (www.bitdefender.com/).
+An outdated or faulty version of Installer.exe can cause problems for your computer, ranging from slowness to error messages like these:

 Free PC Check

-installer.exe is not a Windows system file and is known to frequently cause computer problems.
-Installer.exe is found in a subdirectory of C:\Windows.
+Installer.exe is not a Windows system file and is known to frequently cause computer problems.
+Installer.exe is found in in a subdirectory of the Windows Temp folder.

 wont remove of task manager zeek | |